The fascination of minimum length and minimum time

 But mathematics is built on natural numbers.
 And on axioms and sets.

-Fractals, continuity, dimensions of space, and real numbers are examples of approximations.
+Fractals, continuity, topological spaces, dimensions of space, and real numbers are examples of approximations that arise by neglecting quantum gravity.

 Mathematics is built on physics.

-Mathematics arises once physics is approximated.
+Mathematics arises once physics is approximated - by neglecting quantum gravity.

-Mathematics is imprecise physics.
+Mathematics is (mostly) imprecise physics.

 Top

-Research: What the unified theory of nature cannot be
+Research: what the unified theory of nature cannot be

-The following are topics of research.
+The following statements are topics of research.

-For the unified theory, the 9 lines and the minimum length eliminate all continuous structures for space.
-For example, there cannot be additional spatial dimensions.
+For the unified theory, the minimum length eliminates points and thus eliminates all continuous structures for space.
+For example, there cannot be quantum foam.
+There cannot be additional spatial dimensions.
 There cannot be additional structures that extend continuous space, such as fermionic coordinates.
+Supersymmetry is eliminated.
+There cannot be dualities or conformal field theory.

 The lack of sets in nature, the lack of points, and the lack of sharp boundaries, taken together, eliminate all axioms from physics.